The Top 5 Mind-Boggling UX Challenges And Strategies To Overcome them

 UX debt grows from a particular company not putting as much effort into a subject that requires their attention.
 There could be multiple reasons for this; time, resources, priorities, etc. The reasons do not matter as much as the outcomes.

 It ends up looking like old corners that nobody wants to touch anymore.
 The “legacy” starts feeling like a cannonball you drag behind throughout the way.
 And if you wait too long, it will be a mess and need more effort because many things depend on it.
 It can and will kill your business slowly.

 UX Debt 101 ???? https://t.co/Je8SSwR8Nc #design #UX #UXdesign #UIdesign #uxdebt pic.twitter.com/tttjYx0MrH— Adham Dannaway (@AdhamDannaway) February 20, 2020

 How Do You Spot Ux Debt And What To Do With It?

 Pick your battles.

-For example, if your applications belong to the healthcare industry, find out the causes of low patient engagement.
+For example, if your product belongs to the healthcare industry, find out the causes of low patient engagement.
 Frame strategies that will help you up your patient engagement metrics.
 Next, find out what optimal realistic point you’ll need to reach that goal.
-Think about both; long-term and short-term strategies.
-If you find out that accessibility is an important aspect for your users (don’t spare it, it is always important) and that it needs XYZ scores no matter what, then audit your healthcare systems in this regard.
+Think about both, long-term and short-term strategies.

 Many companies and their tech solutions (employee-facing systems, enterprise systems, dashboards, etc.) are not able to keep up with the pace of employee expectations.
 This has become a daunting issue as it adds to user frustration and efficiency gaps among team members.